-Chrysler has been one of the most enduring brand names in automobiles.
+Chrysler, now FCA North America, has been one of the most enduring brand names in automobiles.
 Established in 1925 by Walter Chrysler from the remnants of the Maxwell Motor Company, Chrysler quickly became synonymous with value and sophistication.
 It is still regarded as one of the "Big Three" of the United States automobile industry, alongside Ford and General Motors.
 Through the years, Chrysler has gone through a myriad of changes and leadership, but one thing always has remained at the forefront of Chrysler design: Quality.

 When a company has been in business for nearly a century, a car company in particular, you can expect them to deliver products that are emblematic of the brand — automobiles that have stood the test of time as exemplary models with widespread popularity and are still revered for their design, craftsmanship, and reliability.